December 22, 2024

 When I started my business six years ago, I didn’t know where to start.
 Here’s what I learned that can help other aspiring entrepreneurs.

 At the very beginning of my entrepreneurial career, I remember wondering how to begin and what steps to take in order to kickstart my business.
-My niche was, and still is, software development and WordPress — while I had plenty of skills and knowledge in the field, I figured out I had to upgrade my business establishment education.
+My niche was, and still is, and — while I had plenty of skills and knowledge in the field, I figured out I had to upgrade my business establishment education.

 Now, six years into business ownership, I decided it’s time for me to share some useful tips on starting a small-to-medium enterprise.
 I hope this enlightens an aspiring entrepreneur’s path, making the whole process of running a business smoother and a lot less turbulent.